-- Apply and synthesise principles of non-discriminatory non-judgemental personcentred care at all times. - Critically consider the importance of professional development and feedback. - Evaluate and proactively implement individualised end of life care. - Critically evaluate the roles, responsibilities and scope of practice of all members of the nursing and multidisciplinary team, and how to make best use of their contributions ensuring all have an active role as appropriate in care provision. - Actively negotiate and advocate on behalf of people to ensure equal access to care and support. - Ensure processes are in place to facilitate independence, avoiding unnecessary interventions and disruptions in life style.

-- Evaluate the importance of managing, supporting and motivating others in regards to leading care. - Contribute to clinical supervision and team reflection activities to evaluate practice and services and identify improvements that could be made. - Evaluate and synthesise strategies to develop resilience and emotional intelligence. - Critically explore how to influence policy and prompt change in health care organisations, demonstrating the development of political awareness and skills.
+- Apply principles of non-discriminatory non-judgemental person-centred care at all times. - Critically consider the importance of professional development and feedback. - Recognise the importance of providing individualised end of life care. - Explain the roles, responsibilities and scope of practice of all members of the nursing and multidisciplinary team, and ensure all have an active role in care provision. - Negotiate and advocate on behalf of people to ensure equal access to care and support. - Ensure processes are in place to facilitate independence, avoiding unnecessary interventions and disruptions in life style. - Discuss the importance of managing, supporting and motivating others in regards to leading care. - Contribute to clinical supervision and team reflection activities to promote improvements in practice and services. - Discuss strategies to develop resilience and emotional intelligence. - Explore how to influence policy and prompt change in health care organisations, demonstrating the development of political awareness and skills.